Dave Bodner - President

 Paul Benoit - Director at Large

-This section is devoted to recognizing outstanding achievement(s) by members of the Bytown Woodturners Guild.
+This section is devoted to recognizing outstanding achievement(s) by members past and present of the Bytown Woodturners Guild.

 Oneway Manufacturing (website)